Deep Learning for Inertial Sensor Alignment: Results

 \section{Results}

-In this section, MountNet performance (accuracy and convergence time) is presented for the validation set and an experiment.
-The validation set consists of recorded drives not used in the training process, however, a similar rotation synthesis is applied to create rotated samples.
-Results are presented for a constant rotation angle and for an angle change mid-drive.
-In addition, results are presented for an experiment with a real rotation of the sensor and MountNet performance is compared to EVK-M8U \footnote{https://www.u-blox.com/en/product/evk-8evk-m8 (retrieved on December 2022)} (by u-blox), an off the shelf positioning product specializing in IMU/GNSS fusion.
+In this section MountNet performance is tested.
+Results are presented for: (1) a validation set collected with the external IMU and synthesized rotations, and (2) for a test set of recorded data using an Android Galaxy S21 device which was physically rotated (constant rotation and mid-drive rapid changes).
+In addition, an experiment was conducted where the performance of the proposed approach is compared to EVK-M8U \footnote{https://www.u-blox.com/en/product/evk-8evk-m8 (retrieved on May 2023)} (by u-blox), an off the shelf positioning product specializing in IMU/GNSS fusion.